 - In the Astro City story "The Tarnished Angel", Steeljack agrees to investigate the deaths of small-time criminals simply because, as a recent parolee, he's got way too much time on his hands and can't think of any other way to fill it.

 - Kingdom Come: Played for Drama.
 At some point during the other heroes' retirement, Orion finally defeated and killed his monstrous father.
 However, when he attempted to free the enslaved population of Apokolips, the people long since broken by Darkseid's tyranny couldn't handle the concept.
-As such, they forced Orion to become their new dictator, and overall nothing has changed.
+As such, they begged Orion to become their new dictator, and overall nothing has changed.
 The experience has effectively broken Orion, who refuses to help Superman and wonders if all sons are doomed to become their fathers.

 - Wonder Woman Vol 1: Hypnota brainwashed the victims she sold to Eviless to be sold as slaves in the Saturnian Empire so that they're docile, obedient and utterly terrified of the idea of escaping slavery.
 When the Emperor outlaws the abduction and owning of humans as slaves these victims beg to be enslaved again as the Mind Rape Hypnota had subjected them to ensures they do not know how to survive without being subject to the orders of a master.